mssfoobar/docs/docs/30_deployment/70-platform-aoh/561-AOH-core/565-aoh_sys.md

         - TK_DBTABLE: table for timekeeper to write time to

--       - TK_DBSOURCEVALUE: source value, indication of what the time is coming from
+      - TK_DBSOURCEVALUE: source value, indication of what the time is coming from
+- TK_SSL : set the ssl mode for the connection.  (disable, allow, prefer, require, verify-ca, verify-all)